List of Missouri conservation areas

-The Missouri Department of Conservation (MDC) administers hundreds of parcels of land in all counties of the state.
+The Missouri Department of Conservation (MDC) administers over a thousand conservation areas in all counties of the state, totaling nearly one million acres.
 Most areas are owned by the department; some are leased by the department; some areas are managed under contract by the department; and some areas are leased to other entities for management.
-The department has divided the counties of the state into eight administrative regions for the purpose of managing these lands and providing conservation services to the citizens of the state.
+The department has divided the counties of the state into eight administrative regions to locally manage these lands and provide conservation services to the public.